sickOscar/povery/README.md

 ```
 ## Testing

-To test code developed with povery, you need to sorroundthe execution of very test with an `ExecutionContext`.
+To test code developed with povery, you need to sorround the execution of every test with an `ExecutionContext`.
 To do so,
 povery exposes the funtion "withContext".
-You can use it to setup the environment on
+This is the content of the execution you usually reach by calling `get`
-which your code runs.
+methon on `ExecutionContext`.

 Here's an example of how to use it: